 In 2017, Daniel Ricciardo recorded the second-best result from this grid slot with fourth place.
 The only time that has been bettered was in 1977, when Alan Jones finished third.

-Carlos Sainz finished fourth in the 2022 Italian Grand Prix, equalling the best result ever scored from 18th on the grid at Monza.
-Paco Godia also finished fourth in 1956.
+Carlos Sainz finished fourth in the 2022 Italian Grand Prix – a new best-ever result ever scored from 18th on the grid at Monza.

-While three drivers have scored points from 18th in the last eight years, they’re the only points-scoring occasions from this grid slot in the past 36 years.
+While three drivers have scored points from 18th in the last nine years, they’re the only points-scoring occasions from this grid slot in the past 37 years.

 As a result of Kimi Raikkonen’s pit lane start in 2019 and Pierre Gasly’s pit lane start in 2021, the grid slot was left clear.